 The mythical origins of Tyre

 Due to its incredible and ancient history, it is not known with certainty when the city was founded, although, according to Herodotus, who visited it in 450 BC, it is likely that it officially became a settlement in 2750 BC.
 Recent archaeological discoveries have however identified human traces dating back to 2900 BC.
+However, recent archaeological discoveries have identified human traces dating back to 2900 BC.
 Having always developed a deep cult for the Canaanite god Melqart, many legends would link the material act of the foundation to the latter, which made it one of the “sacred centers” for the Greek people.

 In fact, the latter associated Melqart with Hercules, thus making the city attractive to its myths; it is no coincidence that Europa, a girl seduced by Zeus in the guise of a bull and who will then give name to today’s Europe, was originally from Tyre.
 Among other things, the Hellenists trace their alphabet which would have been introduced to Greece by Cadmo, brother of Europe and pretender to the throne of Tire.